Quinton-Mincy/biggest_square/README.md

 ## Architecture

-Looking at the main function, we will not get too much information, as it just does a basic check to see if the user has provided the right amount of command line arguments (CLAs).
+Looking at the main function in *my_bsq.c*, we will not get too much information, as it just does a basic check to see if the user has provided the right amount of command line arguments (CLAs).
 The bulk of the logic lies within the *tabulate.c* file, so that is where we will begin.

 The *my_bsq* function will be the main driver of this program.
 It starts by calling the *get_dimensions* function.
 This function (along with its